tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagation-setup/translational/acceleration-model-setup.rst

-For a single body, the user-specified settings are organized in nested dictionaries ``dict[str,dict[str,list[AccelerationSettings]]]``, with the first ``str`` denoting the body undergoing acceleration, the second ``str`` denoting the body exerting the acceleration, and the list of :class:`~tudatpy.numerical_simulation.propagation_setup.acceleration.AccelerationSettings` objects is created using the functions in the
+For a single body, the user-specified settings are organized in nested dictionaries ``dict[str,dict[str,list[AccelerationSettings]]]``, with the first ``str`` denoting the body undergoing acceleration, the second ``str`` denoting the body exerting the acceleration, and the list of :class:`~tudatpy.dynamics.propagation_setup.acceleration.AccelerationSettings` objects is created using the functions in the
 :doc:`acceleration` module.

-This nested dictionary will be supplied to the :func:`~tudatpy.numerical_simulation.propagation_setup.create_acceleration_models` function to create the acceleration models.
+This nested dictionary will be supplied to the :func:`~tudatpy.dynamics.propagation_setup.create_acceleration_models` function to create the acceleration models.
 This is illustrated in the example below.

 Example